unisonweb/website/README/contributing-a-language-guide.md

 # 📚 Contributing a "Unison for XYZ language" Guide

-# Welcome!

-We’d love your help in growing a library of **comparison guides** between Unison and other programming languages.
-These documents are designed to help experienced developers in other programming languages quickly get oriented in Unison by showing side-by-side examples.
+We’d love your help in growing a library of **language guides** for Unison newcomers from other programming languages.
+These docs are designed to help developers in other programming languages quickly get oriented in Unison by showing side-by-side examples.

 These documents are not exhaustive language manuals — they focus on the **core syntax, types, idioms, and issues** a new Unison user is most likely to run into, given the conventions of the compared language.